Tidal Wetlands Permit Program: Application Procedures

 - All depths must be prepared and certified by a NYS licensed Land Surveyor using standard bathymetric survey methods and shall be depicted on a signed sealed survey.
 Depth must be referenced to the MLLW vertical datum as defined by NOAA, Center for Operational Oceanographic Products and Services.
 NOAA benchmarks that reference the MLLW vertical datum can be found at: http://tidesandcurrents.noaa.gov/stations.html?type=Datums#NewYork.

 - Other information

-Other information which the department may determine is necessary to adequately review and evaluate the application, such as engineering or supplemental reports, justifying this proposal over alternative non-wetland sites and alternative layouts or designs which might avoid or minimize impacts to wetlands.
+DEC staff may require additional information to adequately review and evaluate the application, such as engineering or supplemental reports, that justify this proposal over alternative non-wetland sites, and alternative layouts or designs which might avoid or minimize impacts to wetlands.

 - Alternatives that reduce or minimize the project's encroachment and/or impact on tidal wetlands.

 When a variance is required, a written request setting forth the facts supporting the variance, must be submitted.
 This must include:

 - A clear statement of the specific element of the Development Restrictions in Section 661.6 from which you seek relief.